ajhenry/chronle-reddit/README.md

 ## Commands

+### Development

 - `npm run dev`: Starts a development server where you can develop your application live on Reddit.
+- `npm run local`: Runs the app in local mode with Express server (requires Redis)
 - `npm run build`: Builds your client and server projects
+- `npm run check`: Type checks, lints, and prettifies your app

+### Redis Management

+- `npm run redis:start`: Starts Redis using Docker Compose
+- `npm run redis:stop`: Stops Redis Docker container
+- `npm run redis:logs`: View Redis logs in real-time

+### Deployment

 - `npm run deploy`: Uploads a new version of your app
 - `npm run launch`: Publishes your app for review
 - `npm run login`: Logs your CLI into Reddit
-- `npm run check`: Type checks, lints, and prettifies your app

 ## Using Supabase Integration